Synthetixio/SIPs/content/srs/sr-2.md

 __This referendum outlines a plan to reset, update and reinvigorate the project through streamlining governance, increasing accountability, improving transparency, revitalising culture, and aligning key stakeholders.__

 Should this referendum be ratified, Synthetix will undergo a significant transformation towards a much more efficient and effective structure with a defined vision, clear objectives, and outcomes, as well as accountability and more transparency to the community.
 The key short-term (2025) objectives to re-energise Synthetix are listed below.
-More details can be found in the 2025 Synthetix Vision Statement.
+More details can be found in this [2025 Synthetix Vision Statement](https://mirror.xyz/0xF0Ab6151b0705790378b4c3504918a85c5E39246/DEuFmBrXyjaxe7CFFhzrotdyZFsG9xnFpLd2t3TFAro).
 -	Put the SNX token back at the centre of Synthetix via a token redesign
 -	Operationalise SnaXchain – add functionality, migrate SNX, launch a new stablecoin
 -	Restart work on Synth Teleporters